Illumina/manta/src/markdown/mantaUserGuide.md

 Note that while manta classifies novel DNA-adjacencies, it does not infer the higher level constructs implied by the classification.
-For instance, a variant marked as a deletion by manta indicates an intrachromosomal translocation of high confidence with a breakend pattern which is consistent with a deletion, however there is no higher-order testing of depth and all intersecting adjacencies to directly infer the SV type.
+For instance, a variant marked as a deletion by manta indicates an intrachromosomal translocation with a deletion-like breakend pattern, however there is no test of depth, b-allele frequency or intersecting adjacencies to directly infer the SV type.

 ## Input requirements

-The sequencing reads provided as input to Manta are expected to be from a paired-end seqeucneing assay which results in an "innie" orientation between the two reads of each DNA fragment, each presenting a read from the outer edge of the fragment inward.
+The sequencing reads provided as input to Manta are expected to be from a paired-end sequencing assay with an "innie" orientation between the two reads of each DNA fragment, each presenting a read from the outer edge of the fragment insert inward.

 The performance of Manta on single-ended read input is unknown.
 On mate-pair libraries the method is expected to fail.